jduthon/SwiftGuideline/README.md

 # Poisson's Swift Style Guide

-My Swift guideline is extramely inspired to [Hyperoslo's Guideline](https://github.com/hyperoslo/iOS-playbook/blob/master/style-guidelines/Swift.md) and [Raywenderlich's Guideline](https://github.com/raywenderlich/swift-style-guide/blob/master/README.markdown)  thanks to them !
+My Swift guideline is extremely inspired to [Hyperoslo's Guideline](https://github.com/hyperoslo/iOS-playbook/blob/master/style-guidelines/Swift.md) and [Raywenderlich's Guideline](https://github.com/raywenderlich/swift-style-guide/blob/master/README.markdown)  thanks to them !

-I make a little adjustment for me and this repository permit me to shared it.
+I have make a little adjustment for me and this repository permit me to share it.

 ## Table of Contents